scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `issuer` field contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).
 This field MUST be non-empty.

-In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute identifying the SCION ISD and AS numbers.
+In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific ISD and AS number attribute.

 #### `id-at-ia` Attribute {#isd-as-nr}

 The `id-at-ia` attribute  identifies the SCION ISD and AS numbers.
-Its object identifier is defined in [](#cert-asn1).
+It is is included in a `AttributeTypeAndValue` sequence with `type`: `id-at-ia` and `value` containing the ISD-AS number.
+The `id-at-ia` object identifier is defined in [](#cert-asn1).
+The string representation of the `id-at-ia` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

 The `id-at-ia` attribute MUST be included in the `issuer` and `subject` fields of root, issuing CA, and AS certificates.
 It SHOULD be included in voting certificates.

 When present, the `id-at-ia` attribute MUST appear exactly once in a given distinguished name (DN), and implementations MUST reject certificates if the `id-at-ia` appears more than once.

-The string representation of the `id-at-ia` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

 ### `validity`